youngcoder45/fastftech-config/Readme.md

-# fastfetch — Configuration README.
+# fastfetch — Configuration README

-A minimal README describing the included fastfetch configuration and how to use it
+A minimal README describing the included fastfetch configuration and how to use it.

 ## Overview
 This repository contains a fastfetch configuration tuned for a compact, informative system summary.
 It prints key OS, hardware, and environment details with a small ASCII/logo and sensible defaults.